ibansadowski/angela/On SP1’s Precompiles.md

 Together, tables and constraints capture a static snapshot of the program's execution.
 From that snapshot, we can efficiently and cryptographically verify the computation, yielding a STARK proof of correctness.

-From the developer's point of view, using SP1 feels like regular programming: you write your program in Rust, it gets compiled down to RISC-V assembly code, and SP1 translates that into an execution trace and its corresponding constraints.
+From the developer's point of view, using SP1 feels like regular programming: you write your program in Rust, it compiles down to RISC-V assembly code, and SP1 translates that into an execution trace and its corresponding constraints.

 ![Execution Flow](Figures/Flow.png "Execution Flow")

-Once the code execution encounters a precompile, it short-circuits to an existing table.
+When execution encounters a precompile, it short-circuits to an existing table.
 Instead of recomputing the whole trace itself, SP1 executes a syscall within the RISC-V runtime.
 This redirects the code execution to a highly-optimized, pre-established lookup table.
 These lookup tables are nothing more than custom circuits themselves!

 ![Execution Flow with Precompile](Figures/PreFlow.png "Execution Flow with Precompile")